Skip to main content

 [SMAFT Settings]DefaultDynamicRequiredDescription

 TlsSmaftServerSocket0NYDefines the TLS socket number through which all SMA File Transfer communication occurs.
-This number must match the TLS File Transfer Port Number defined in the Enterprise Manager under the Advanced Machine Settings in the File Transfer Settings category.
-If UseSecureSocket is disabled, this port number should be configured different from JORSSocket.
-If UseSecureSocket is enabled, this port number can be configured to match JORSSocket.
-This port number should always be different from SmaftServerSocket.
-A zero value configured for this setting indicates TLS File Transfers are disabled from this server.
-If there are multiple MSLSAMs installed on one machine, each LSAM's FT Server Service must have a unique port.
-This socket number may match the JORSSocket for the same instance (if satisfying conditions listed above), or be a unique number.
-For an up-to-date list of unused ports, please refer to the Internet Assigned Numbers Authority at www.iana.org.
+This number must match the TLS File Transfer Port Number defined in Advanced Machine Settings under File Transfer Settings.
+A zero value indicates TLS File Transfers are disabled from this server.
+If there are multiple agent instances installed on one machine, each instance's FT Server Service must have a unique port.
+For an up-to-date list of unused ports, refer to the Internet Assigned Numbers Authority at www.iana.org.

-TemporaryFolderNameOpConTempNYDefines the folder name inside which the SMAFT Components will create the temporary file while handling a file transfer.
-The folder name defined will be created in the root of the logical drive letter matching the destination for the file.
-For example, if the destination file is 'C:\My Files\ProgramGroup1\Test.txt'', then 'C:\OpConTemp' would be created to store the temporary file during the transfer process.
-Alternately, you may specify a full path to the temporary file, but this may affect performance.
-If the temporary file is not created on the same logical drive letter as the destination file, the file must be copied to the final destination after transfer.
-Note: SMA Technologies does not recommend changing this value; therefore, this setting does not appear in the MSLSAM.ini file with the installation.
-If recommended by SMA Technologies Customer Support, add this setting to the MSLSAM.ini file.
+TemporaryFolderNameOpConTempNYDefines the folder name inside which SMAFT components create the temporary file while handling a file transfer.
+The folder is created in the root of the logical drive matching the destination file.
+SMA Technologies does not recommend changing this value.
+If recommended by SMA Technologies Support, add this setting to the MSLSAM.ini file.

-PacketSize65536NYThis sets the packetsize for the file data packet exchanged between FTServer and FTAgent.
-Minimum Value: 65536.
-Maximum Value: 999999.
+PacketSize65536NYSets the packet size for the file data packet exchanged between FTServer and FTAgent.
+Minimum value: 65536.
+Maximum value: 999999.

-MaskGTBandwidthFALSENNWhen set to TRUE, this masks the > symbol in the SMA File Transfer Job Bandwidth value from being sent to the SMAFT Server.
-Valid Values: TRUE or FALSE.
+MaskGTBandwidthFALSENNWhen set to TRUE, masks the > symbol in the SMA File Transfer job bandwidth value from being sent to the SMAFT Server.
+Valid values: TRUE or FALSE.

-ZipSupportYESNNSpecifies if JORS has the zip (WinZip) capability for file compression.
-Valid Values: NO or YES.
+ZipSupportYESNNSpecifies if JORS has zip (WinZip) capability for file compression.
+Valid values: NO or YES.

-CompressSupportYESNNSpecifies if the JORS has the gzip compression capability.
-Valid Values: NO or YES.
+CompressSupportYESNNSpecifies if JORS has gzip compression capability.
+Valid values: NO or YES.

-AesSupportYESNNIndicates whether the LSAM supports or does not support Aes encryption for SMAFT.
-Valid Values: NO or YES.
+AesSupportYESNNIndicates whether the agent supports AES encryption for SMAFT.
+Valid values: NO or YES.

-DesSupportYESNNIndicates whether the LSAM supports or does not support Des encryption for SMAFT.
-Valid Values: NO or YES.
+DesSupportYESNNIndicates whether the agent supports DES encryption for SMAFT.
+Valid values: NO or YES.

-TripleDesSupportYESNNIndicates whether the LSAM supports or does not support TripleDes encryption for SMAFT.
-Valid Values: NO or YES.
+TripleDesSupportYESNNIndicates whether the agent supports TripleDES encryption for SMAFT.
+Valid values: NO or YES.

 The tables provide settings to customize logging in the Application Log of the Windows Event Viewer.